New circuit 2020 : The Diamond Circle in Iceland

 Photo: Thanks to the smoke, Hverir is easy to spot

 These fumaroles are caused by the magma chamber which stands around 3km below.
-When the water goes deeper, it gets warmed and goes up to the surface, taking with it hydrogen sulfide, which is the reason for this rotten egg smell.
+When the water goes deeper, it gets warmed and goes up to the surface, taking with it hydrogen sulfide, which is the reason for the smell of rotten eggs.

-But don’t be scared of that, the place will offer you a unique show and incredible colors that will make you forget the smell!
+But don’t be scared of that, the place will offer you a unique show and incredible colors that will make you forget all about the smell!

-Now we are going a bit more away from Lake Myvatn to visit one of the best craters of Iceland, the Viti crater.
+Now we are heading a bit more north of Lake Myvatn to visit a beautiful crater lake, the Viti crater.

 Photo: The small lake makes Viti crater unique and incredibly beautiful